ttronas/bsm2-python/CONTRIBUTING.md

 ### Install Python

-Install a Python Version (>= 3.10) that works with the dependencies of the project.
+Install a Python Version ($\ge$ 3.10) that works with the dependencies of the project.

  - To install Python download and run the installer from the [Python](https://www.python.org/) website.